Private Lands for Wildlife Program

 The primary objective of this program is to protect and restore habitats on private lands to benefit Species of Conservation Concern; those species which are Federally listed, proposed, or candidate species as well as other species determined to be at risk.

 NLIP will provide technical and financial assistance to private landowners for habitat protection and restoration.

-In 2002, the Bush Administration created the Landowner Incentive Program (LIP) to catalyze state wildlife agency efforts to develop programs that focused on private lands.¹
+In 2002, the Bush Administration created the Private Lands for Wildlife Program (LIP) to catalyze state wildlife agency efforts to develop programs that focused on private lands.¹

 With funding authorized by Congress, the U.S. Fish and Wildlife Service provides this funding to support states’ collaborative efforts with private landowners interested in conserving natural habitat for species at risk, including Federally listed endangered or threatened species and proposed or candidate species, on private land while these individuals continue to engage in traditional land-use practices.

-¹The Landowner Incentive Program: Model State Approaches and Recommendations to the U.S. Fish and Wildlife Service.
+¹The Private Lands for Wildlife Program: Model State Approaches and Recommendations to the U.S. Fish and Wildlife Service.
 T.Male and M. Bauer.
 2003.
 Unpublished Environmental Defense discussion paper.

-Why does Nevada Need the Landowner Incentive Program?
+Why does Nevada Need the Private Lands for Wildlife Program?

-The Nevada Landowner Incentive Program (NLIP) is a program designed to help private landowners throughout the state improve and preserve wildlife habitat while maintaining the original uses of their land.
+The Private Lands for Wildlife Program is a program designed to help private landowners throughout the state improve and preserve wildlife habitat while maintaining the original uses of their land.

 The program understands and appreciates the traditional land use history of the state, and strives to coordinate with these “working landscapes” to find ways to preserve both the financial “bottom line” while retaining and improving the invaluable wildlife habitat many of these properties contain.